 1 person favorited this theater

-The Ithaca Theater at 413 West State Street opened in November 1940.
+The Ithaca Theater opened in November 6, 1940 with “Moon Over Miami”.
 Designed by local architects Stanley Perez and Ed Crumm, the theater became the most intimate and comfortable of the city’s downtown houses.

 In the late-1980’s and early-1990’s, the theater closed periodically and reopened under new managements, at least once as a techno nightclub.
 Currently it serves as a warehouse for Bishop’s Furniture and Garden Center.

 Just login to your account and subscribe to this theater